gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "*La*, so, can you show us what's to the left, please?" he asked.
 The captain passed his hand slowly in front of the window.
 The view slid sideways, making Erileine's stomach lurch.
-Pines no different from Avaunt's, and rocks, and a fence around an empty pasture---
+Pines no different from Avaunt's, and rocks, and a fence around an empty pasture–

 "Stop!
 There."
 Razi pointed.
 A tower twenty stories high stood against the side of the mountain.

 "Why in the names of the saints would anyone build something like that